adaapp/testing-dec2021-team1/README.md

 Design
 <br>
 We will be sending out a google form to our cohort to ensure the best design is chosen; the one thats simpler to navigate, easier to use and the most appropriate font and colour.
+We will also run an accessibility and performance audit on our HTML, to ensure that is running smoothly.

 <br>